 – Use Search Engine friendly titles and keywords

-– Write at least 1000 words, the more the better
+– Write at least 1500 words, the more, the better

 – Use pictures in your posts

-Adding Pictures: If you want to add pictures to your blog posts here is how you do it.
+If you want to add pictures to your blog posts (which is highly recommended), here is how you do it.

 - Click insert into post

-When you see things on our site like Pinterest and Facebook share buttons, those are part of a plugin.
-When you see our email subscribe boxes or popups, those are part of a Plugin.
-If you want something done with your site but don’t know how to do it, I guarantee there is a plugin that can make it happen.
+If you want something done with your site but don’t know how to do it, I guarantee a plugin can make it happen.

 Keywords and titles will play a big role in how easily people can search for your blog or how high it ranks on a Google search.
 Doing proper keyword research should be the first thing you do before you even start writing.